webplatform/docs/html/elements/article/index.md

 {{Summary_Section|The '''article''' element (&lt;article&gt;) defines a self-contained composition within a page.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
+|Tag_omissions=required
+|CSS_display=block
 |Content="Article" is an element, first introduced in HTML5, for the purpose of relieving "div" fatigue and overuse.
+An '''article''' element might represent content like a:

+* forum post
+* magazine or newspaper article
+* blog entry
+* user-submitted comment
-An '''article''' element might represent a forum post, a magazine or newspaper article, a blog entry, a user-submitted comment, an interactive widget or gadget, or any other independent item of content.
+* interactive widget or gadget

+or any other independent item of content.

 When '''article''' elements are nested, the inner article should be related to the contents of the outer article.
 For example, a blog entry on a site that accepts user-submitted comments might represent the comments as '''article''' elements nested within the '''article''' element for the blog entry.

-===HTML information===
-{{{!}} class="wikitable"
-{{!}}-
-!Closing Tag
-{{!}}required
-{{!}}-
-!CSS Display
-{{!}}block
-{{!}}}
 }}
 {{Examples_Section
 |Not_required=No